Context-Specific Causal Graph Discovery with Unobserved Contexts: Non-Stationarity, Regimes and Spatio-Temporal Patterns: Introduction

-When comparing these quite diverse approaches to what we picked as an interesting inductive bias above, we note that they all share two deep conceptual challenges: First, they all are assigning regimes globally in the model\Slash{}graph, while we came to belief that the model changes primarily locally.
-But given $\kappa$ local (binary) changes one observes up to a total of $2^{\kappa}$ global combinations; thus global (in this sense) methods scale exponentially in the number of model-changes.
+When comparing these quite diverse approaches to what we picked as an interesting inductive bias above, we note that they all share two deep conceptual challenges: First, they all are assigning contexts globally in the model\Slash{}graph, while we came to believe that the model changes primarily locally.
+But given $\kappa$ local changes (binary context indicators) one observes up to a total of $2^{\kappa}$ global combinations (contexts); thus global (in this sense) methods scale exponentially in the number of local changes.
 This is illustrated in Fig.\ \ref{fig:illustrate_global_vs_local_structure}.
-Additionally, the local signal (independent of node-count) is obfuscated by the global noise (proportional to node-count); thus global (in this sense) methods suffer from large node-counts.
+Additionally, the local signal (independent of node-count) is obfuscated by the all noise globally (with entropy approximately proportional to node-count); thus global (in this sense) methods suffer from large node-counts.

 Second, less evident, but much more worrisome is an observation concerning the scaling to larger sample-size.
 All the above approaches (barring sliding windows) follow in some way the intuitive logic of reconstructing regimes, then running CD per-regime.
 However, the first step necessarily produces imperfect reconstructions, so we find ourselves in the difficult situation, where the second step (CD) \emph{must not} converge fast enough to detect these imperfections.
 We are effectively racing our CD (or independence test) vs.\ our method of regime-assignment.
 Especially, if the information contained in the regime-structure is not artificially held constant by matching typical regime-scales to sample-size, the reconstruction of regimes will often converge slower than the independence tests used by CD.
 Indeed, this leads in numerical experiments §\ref{sec:num_experiments} to a systematic and substantial degradation of results on large data-sets.
 This is illustrated in Fig.\ \ref{fig:illustrate_direct_vs_indirect}.